 3. To modulate iron homeostasis in the liver

 - Hepcidin is a peptide hormone that primarily controls the entry of iron in the circulatory system of mammals.
-Interestingly, when hepcidin levels increase (especially during an inflammation or an immune response), serum iron and the absorption of iron in the gut decreases.
+Interestingly, when hepcidin levels increase (especially during inflammation or immune response), serum iron and the absorption of iron in the gut decreases.

 4. To regulate anti-viral immunity during Hepatitis B and C infections